mike-briggs/Algorithms/README.md

 # Algorithms
-Various implementations of known algorithms in Java
+Various implementations of known algorithms in Java & MATLAB

 ### Travel Planning
 Used Dijkstra's Algorithm to calculate best flight paths from given .txt input